SmithC22/Term-Project-Smith-Duggan/ProgressUpdates.md

 	The current challenge we will need to solve is figuring out how to establish a peer-to-peer connection, or use a different connection method if we cannot find a solution.

 # Comments
-1. Better formatting for this file to make it looks more professional
+1. Better formatting for this file to make it looks more professional (look at the ProgressUpdates.md template to see how this should look like)
 2. Better organize the project repo by putting source code in a folder
 3. For the issue of p2p connection, here is a good article on how it is done: http://cs.berry.edu/~nhamid/p2p/